kdcwinner/quotes-api/README.md

 http://localhost:8000/api/login

-send email and password as request, take email from users table and password as 123456
+send keys email and password as request, take email from users table and password as 123456

 as a response you will get access_token

 now open new tab of postman

 http://localhost:8000/api/qoutes

+send request params

+access_token key and access_token which got response from login api

+select Headers as Authorization and add value as access_token got from login api

+as a response you will get 5 different quotes